 - Get Out For Time Served

 - Get Out on a Pre-Trial Release Program

 - Be Released on Your Own Recognizance

 Intake Procedures / Booking

 The intake procedure takes you through these steps:

 - You will be placed in a holding cell.
 When the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- Firstly, you will answer a number of questions, such as what is your legal name, your address, date of birth and an emergency contact person.
+- Firstly, you will answer a number of questions, such as what your legal name is, your address, date of birth and an emergency contact person.

 - Also, you will also be asked about your mental and medical history.

 - You’ll be given an inmate ID number.